PlasticRanger

 Applications of PVC and ABS Pipings

 PVC pipes are also used in several applications as well.
-It’s generally a fantastic choice for indoor uses as it is good for muffling the sound of running water.
+It’s generally a fantastic choice for indoor uses as it is suitable for muffling the sound of running water.
 Schedule 40 PVC pipes will be ideal for drains and wastewater.
-Like ABS pipes, PVC pipes are used extensively for drain, waste, and vent piping systems.
+PVC pipes are used extensively for drain, waste, and vent piping systems like ABS pipes.
 Its versatility, durability, and applicability make PVC pipes a good choice for professionals.

 How to Join ABS and PVC Piping

-Ideally, it is not recommended to use PVC and ABS pipes in the same piping system.
-As a matter of fact, many plumbing codes deny gluing ABS to PVC, so it’s necessary to check the local codes before endeavoring something like that.
+Ideally, using PVC and ABS pipes in the same piping system is not recommended.
+As a matter of fact, many plumbing codes deny gluing ABS to PVC, so it’s necessary to check the local regulations before endeavoring something like that.
 However, if there are restrictions in your location, joining ABS and PVC pipes can be quickly done using fittings rather than glue.

 Engaging Read – CPVC VS PVC | Difference Between PVC and CPVC